Person feeding a wallaby at Freycinet National Park, Tasmania.

 By proceeding with any booking via Staybook, you acknowledge and agree to adhere to all the .

-Explore nearby activities in Hobart.
+Explore more experiences in Hobart.